Unionville, Ontario: Arts and culture

 The Unionville Festival was first organized in 1969 to raise awareness and money to fight the provincial plan to reconstruct Main Street as a four-lane Kennedy Road through the middle of the village, destroying it.
 An interest in history, spurred by the Canadian Centennial Year in 1967, awoke the longtime residents and the new subdivision residents.
-Slowly, local politicians got on board, and a plan was drawn up to construct a new Kennedy alignment to the east of the historic town center.
+Slowly, local politicians got on board, and a plan was drawn up to construct a new Kennedy alignment to the east of the historic town centre.
 Today the festival continues to offer visitors access to handcrafts, small vendors, live music and community groups.
 Virtually none of the businesses from the mid-20th century still exist, having been replaced by restaurants and tourist outlets.

 The Unionville Business Improvement Area and its merchants, organize and operate numerous, year-round, admission free, festivals and events.
 The Merchants of Main Street Unionville BIA is the business association on Main Street Unionville, composed of volunteers from the business community, who work to preserve and promote the historical village of Unionville.

 The Unionville BIA's Heritage Committee has seen its volunteers research and produce a self-guided walking tour.
 They also offer the official walking tours of Main Street Unionville.

 Unionville has a number of regular events ongoing throughout the year.
 Dates for these can be found on the relevant web sites.
 Here is a sampling: